-In order to establish an alternative authority in the face of Emerson's poet, Dickinson creates a conception of poetic power that seeks to place her consciousness at the center of a self-made world.
+In order to establish an alternative authority in the face of Emerson's poet.
+Dickinson creates a conception of poetic power that seeks to place her consciousness at the center of a self-made world.
 Informed by syntactic equivocations and hermetic linguistic strategies, Dickinson's poems shape a response to Emerson's poetics that glows with its own austerity.
 What marks Dickinson's enabling transformations is her internalization of the conflict between the Emersonian Me and the Not Me.
 The split self seeks, from internal conflict, to generate a poetics that denies both the definitions of commonal discourse and the realities of a cultural landscape that would prohibit women from naming their world.
 Characteristically, Dickinson's poems speak from a position of aftermath or prolepsis, thus winning the requisite freedom to define the character of experience.
 Within the corpus of Dickinson's poems, the Sublime assumes an unaccustomed yet hauntingly familiar resemblance to Emerson's conception of the powerful self's relationship to ecstatic experience as Dickinson invokes tropes of the Sublime to describe her intermittent relation to power.
 Thus, for Dickinson, the Sublime must incorporate a defense against its own radical discontinuities.
 This defense takes the form of responding to the necessity of the influx of external power by denying need, privileging the process of doing without such an implosion of power, and converting renunciation of that power into a force of equal grandeur-into a counter-Sublime.

 Because the empowering influx of the Sublime finds its source in nature or in other human or Godlike entities, Dickinson does not differentiate, as had Emerson, between persons and things.
 All externality represents threat-to be indebted is to be vanquished.
-Consequently, Dickinson's poems move back by no Countenance," Dickinson asserts, as imaginative process takes precedence over the recognition of external forces or forms (750).2 And yet, Dickinson's acknowledgment of the transformative effects of power beyond the self abides:
+Consequently, Dickinson's poems move back and forth, erratically, not symmetrically, between the experience of awe before the world and a rejection of its capacity to affect the self.
+"Transaction is assisted by no Countenance," Dickinson asserts, as imaginative process takes precedence over the recognition of external forces or forms (750).
+And yet, Dickinson's acknowledgment of the transformative effects of power beyond the self abides: